ashkan65/Advantech1724U/README.md

 # Advantech1724U
-A simple example of Advantech1724U using comedi and cmake file.
+A simple example of analogwrite for Advantech1724U using comedi and cmake file.

 First install the Comedi

+mkdir build
-cd to build directoy
+cd build
 cmake ..
 make